okfn/opendataeditor/docs/source/contributing/translations.md

 ## Internationalization workflow
 :::{note}
-The ODE provides a `make update-translations` and `make compile-translations` command for all the supported languages.
-Check the project's `Makefile` file for reference.
+The ODE provides a `python build.py update-translations` and `python build.py compile-translations` command for all the supported languages.
+Check the project's `build.py` file for reference.
 :::

-1. Create or update translation files by running `make update-translations` (or the `pyside6-lupdate` command directly if you are in MacOS)
+1. Create or update translation files by running `python build.py update-translations` (or the `pyside6-lupdate` command directly if you are in MacOS)
 2. Update the translation files:
     1. Complete `unfinished` translations (this is the actual addition of translated text).
     2. Clean `vanished` translations.
-3. Compile the translations files by running `make compile-translations` (or the `pyside6-lrelease` command directly if you are in MacOS)
+3. Compile the translations files by running `python build.py compile-translations` (or the `pyside6-lrelease` command directly if you are in MacOS)
 4. Commit both the `.ts` and `.qm` files.
 5. Create a PR with the changes.